iworks/og/readme.txt

 Plugin grabs data from content and if contains YouTube URL, then plugin try to get movie thumbnail and use it in og:image.

-If the post contains YouTube links, this plugin saves as post meta video thumbnail link and add it to og:image as post thumbnail.
+If the post contains YouTube or Vimeo links, this plugin saves as post meta video thumbnail link and add it to og:image as post thumbnail.

 Rich filters implementation to allow data change.